 Both the models in Figure 1 and Figure 2 represent examples of "local encoding", in which each node represents one feature.
 A model which encodes a single feature as a pattern of activations among several nodes embodies what is called is called "distributed encoding", and can store considerably more information in a given number of input nodes.
+Thus, in Figure 2, although each letter and position is locally encoded in a single node, the phrase "HELLO, SPOT" is distributively encoded over the set of all the nodes taken together.

-A set of 7 binary nodes is sufficient to encode any of the ASCII characters; a 50X7 matrix of binary nodes can encode the English sentence "The quick red fox jumped over the lazy brown dog," -- or any other string of fifty ASCII characters -- including capitalization and punctuation.
+Letters and positions may also be distributively encoded.
+A set of 7 binary nodes is sufficient to encode 27 or the 128 ASCII characters; a 50X7 matrix of binary nodes can encode the English sentence "The quick red fox jumped over the lazy brown dog," -- or any other string of fifty ASCII characters -- including capitalization and punctuation.

+3.)
 Communication Processes and Network Structure:

 The model presented up until now has considered only sets of nodes each of which communicates with the environment, and none of which communicates with each other.
 Theater marquees and television screens are examples of this class of network.
 But while the patterns they can encode can be very elaborate, they are passive copies of the environmental input and exhibit essentially no internal processing.
 Nodes may, of course, communicate with each other at various levels.
 The channels through which nodes communicate have been called variously "links", "connections", "weights" and other terms, and those terms will be used here as synonyms.
-These weights may in general take on any real value4, and are meant here to represent the proportion of the activation level of any node that will be transmitted to another node to which it is connected by that channel.
-Thus the weight $w{i,j}$ represents the proportion of the activation of the activation value of the i{th} node.
+These weights may in general take on any real value, and are meant here to represent the proportion of the activation level of any node that will be transmitted to another node to which it is connected by that channel.
+Thus the weight $w{i,j}$ represents the proportion of the activation value of the i{th} node that will be communicated to the j{th} node.